2lambda123/DragonID-NASAAsteroidMiningChallenge2016/README.md

 #### Post Analysis Mining and Extraction

 In an ideal scenario, multiple Javelins will be deployed to a target at strategic locations and attached to either a solar sail or an Ion Engine.
-This will allow for slow, cheap orbital maneuviring.
-This can system cn then move the asteroid to a Lagrange Point, around the orbit of the moon, or in the case of a dangerous asteroid, nudge it out of a collision course.
+This will allow for slow, cheap orbital maneuvering.
+This can system can then move the asteroid to a Lagrange Point, around the orbit of the moon, or in the case of a dangerous asteroid, nudge it out of a collision course.
 The same can be said for the Dragonflies which will monitor the mining rig.

 Once a NEMO is in position (or if the mining and refining are to be on site), the drilling or dust/layering rig will be put into position.
 An option for this was proposed by the [Star-Whals](https://2016.spaceappschallenge.org/challenges/solar-system/asteroid-mining/projects/ne-asteroid-mining).

 ### Project Impact

 Opportunity to turn threats into profit centers.
-Opportunity to fuel our exapnsion to Mars, and the rest of the Solar System.
+Opportunity to fuel our expansion to Mars, and the rest of the Solar System.

 1) Preventing disaster to Earth: Mining Asteroids can prevent future asteroid collisions with Earth.
 2) Dramatically reduce the cost of space mining: Weight of mining rig expected to be around 9000kg, weight of the dragonfly 15kg.